tina4stack/tina4-php/docs/howdoi.md

 * MySQL
 * SQLite

-The database connection is established in a global variable called `$DBA` in the index.php file for convinience, you could put it anywhere as long as it is global and required before any database functionlity is required.
+The database connection is established in a global variable called `$DBA` in the index.php file for convinience, you could put it anywhere as long as it is global and required before any database functionality is required.

 ### Examples: